Ethel Carrick: Life

 Ethel Carrick was born in Uxbridge, Middlesex, to Emma (Filmer) Carrick and Albert William Carrick, a wealthy draper.
 The family of ten children lived at Brookfield House, Uxbridge.
 She trained in London at the Guildhall School of Music and at the Slade School of Fine Art under Henry Tonks (ca. 1898-1903).
 She married the Australian Impressionist painter Emanuel Phillips Fox in 1905.
 They moved to Paris, where they remained until 1913.
 She travelled widely in Europe, North Africa, and the South Pacific (Tahiti) during this period and made trips to Australia in 1908 and 1913.

 The outbreak of World War I brought Carrick and her husband to Melbourne, Australia, where they organised to raise war funds from artists and to support the French Red Cross.

+In the early 1940s, Ethel Carrick spent some time in Canberra, in the Australian Capital Territory (ACT) to paint local landscapes.
+During 1942-32, the local newspaper The Canberra Times reported that she resided with the Tillyard family, based in Mugga Way, Red Hill in Canberra.
+Of particular note is her paintings of St John's Church in Reid, and Parliament House in Parkes, Canberra.
+Between 1941 and 1943, Carrick supported Australian women's efforts for national service by painting scenes of the Lady Gowrie Services Club and the Canberra Services Club in Manuka, Canberra.

-Emanuel died of cancer in 1915, and the following year Carrick began two decades of travels that took her through the Middle East, South Asia including India, and Europe.
+Her husband, Emanuel Phillips Fox, died of cancer in 1915.
+The following year, Carrick began two decades of travels that took her through the Middle East, South Asia including India, and Europe.
 She returned intermittently to Australia to exhibit her work and go out on painting expeditions around the country.
 In the 1920s, she was recommended by the Académie de la Grande Chaumière in Paris as a private teacher of still life painting, and she counted a number of Australians and Americans in Paris among her students.

-She died in Melbourne in 1952, aged 80.
+Ethel Carrick died in Kew, Melbourne on 17 June 1952, aged 80.